Louisiana (New France): Enslaved Africans

-Slavery was a significant part of the Lousiana colony, with 67% of the population of the colony being slaves (both Indigenous and African in origin).
 In 1717, John Law, the French Comptroller General of Finances, decided to import African slaves into Louisiana.
 His objective was to develop the plantation economy of Lower Louisiana.
 The Royal Indies Company held a monopoly over the slave trade in the area.
 It imported approximately 6,000 slaves from Africa between 1719 and 1743.
+By 1730, 60% of the population of the colony were slaves (both Indigenous and African in origin).
 A small portion of these were sent to the Illinois Country to cultivate the fields or to work the lead mines.
 The economy of Lower Louisiana consequently became slave-dependent.
 As in other French colonies, the treatment of the slaves was regulated by the Code Noir.
 The slaves often had a degree of autonomy beyond that suggested by the code.
 Initially, during public holidays, slaves were permitted to sell a portion of the crops they had cultivated.
 Some would hunt, cut wood or keep livestock far from the plantation.
 Lastly, although interracial marriages and regroupings of slaves were prohibited, planters often kept slave mistresses.
 The life and work of the slaves was difficult, with the intense harvest season and processing of sugar undoubtedly the hardest.
 The maintenance of canals for rice irrigation and travel also involved much labor.

 Slave residences and furnishings as supplied by planters were modest.
 The slaves were given simple straw pallets as beds.
 They typically had some trunks and kitchen utensils.
 The condition of the slaves depended on the treatment they received from their masters.
 When it was excessively cruel, the slaves often fled and hid in the marshes or in New Orleans.
 The Maroon societies that runaway slaves founded were often short-lived; Louisiana did not have the larger and semi-permanent Maroon villages that developed in the West Indies.
 Meanwhile, slave revolts were not as frequent in this area as they were in the Caribbean.
 The possibility of being set free was rather low; the slaves could not purchase their freedom.
 One of the first slaves to be freed was Louis Congo, who, in 1725, received freedom, land, and compensation in exchange for becoming the public executioner of New Orleans.
 Some freed slaves (notably women and former soldiers) formed small communities, which suffered from segregation; justice was more severe against them, and they did not have right to possess weapons.
 Slaves contributed to the creolization of Louisianan society.
 They brought okra from Africa, a plant common in the preparation of gumbo.
 While the Code Noir required that the slaves receive a Christian education, many secretly practiced animism and often combined elements of the two faiths.